eudoxia0/eudoxia0.github.io/_posts/2018-08-24-freebsd-zfs-x11-laptop.md

 # Introduction

-A couple days ago I installed FreeBSD on my laptop with an encrypted ZFS root and a minimal X11 setup.
+A few days ago I installed FreeBSD on my laptop with an encrypted ZFS root and a minimal X11 setup.
 I documented every step and then re-did the installation to ensure my setup was reproducible.
 This article is an edited version of my installation notes, which I hope is useful to you.

 ## The Hardware